jonwiggins/pepperon.ai/README.md

 # pepperon.ai

-pepperon.ai is an open-source Python toolset for machine learning and data science and distributed under the Please-Don't-_Su_-Me Lisence.
+pepperon.ai is an open-source Python toolset for machine learning and data science and is distributed under the Please-Don't-_Su_-Me License.

-This project was started in 2019 by _me_ as a central repository for all of the algorithms I have learned in various classes at the University of Utah.
+This project was started in 2019 by @JonWiggins as a central repository for some of the fun algorithms from various courses at the University of Utah.

-I envision it being a lot like scikit-learn, except more buggy, with less functionality, worse documentation, and not used by anyone but me.
+It is intended to be a lot like scikit-learn, except more buggy, with less functionality, worse documentation, and not used by anyone.
 But that's okay, because making it will be fun.

 ## Version
 pepperon.ai is currently on version 0.123.4.0